MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 ### Iterate for maturity

 Implementing Zero Trust is a journey.
 In enterprise-scale organizations, it can take years to fully implement.
-In this time, attackers will also continue to evolve their techniques.
+In this time, attackers also continue to evolve their techniques.
 It’s important to use your metrics together with your monitoring and detection capabilities to identify where you need to iterate and mature an aspect of your Zero Trust environment.
 Additionally, continue to evaluate and evolve the way you measure success and communicate progress, status, and value.

 ## Next Steps